rei/rei-cedar-vue-2/README.md

 The [webpack](https://webpack.github.io/) build system is taken largely from the [Vue webpack template](https://github.com/vuejs-templates/webpack) which has its own set of docs that are a good reference.

-## Vue-play
+## Vue-styleguidist

-We're using [vue-play](https://github.com/vue-play/vue-play) to demo components.
-Configs live in the examples directory for each component as `*.play.js`.
+We're using [vue-styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) to document and demo components.

-`yarn play`
+`yarn docs`

-Runs the webpack config for vue-play and starts a local server.
+Runs the local server for docs.

-`yarn build:play`
+`yarn build:docs`

-Outputs a standalone app to `dist-play` that can be hosted somewhere (like gh-pages).
+Outputs a standalone app to `styleguide/build` that can be hosted somewhere (like gh-pages).

 ## Testing